ashdavies/talks/what-the-ioexception/what-the-ioexception.md

 ```

 ^
-- Retrofit 1.9 included GsonConverter to automatically parse your DAO's
+- Retrofit 1.9 included GsonConverter and had gson as a dependency
 - Retrofit 2.1 does not include any converters automatically

 ---